moskytw/mosql/docs/util.rst

-The Basic Utilities --- :mod:`mosql.util`
+All Bricks You Need --- :mod:`mosql.util`
 -----------------------------------------

 .. testsetup::